NicoTerabyte/NicoTerabyte/README.md

 ## _About me_ 💻

 I'm a developer currently studying at 42 School, where I am honing my skills in software development and problem-solving.
 My focus is on building efficient and innovative solutions through coding and collaboration.
-Very adaptable and always ready to learn 🚀
+I'm very adaptable and always ready to learn 🚀

 ---